-5.1.7 Non-California Community College Courses on Cal-GETC
+5.2.3 Non-California Community College Courses on Cal-GETC

-Appropriate non-CCC general education courses in the humanities, mathematics, social sciences, and natural sciences that are completed at United States Institutionally accredited institutions should be routinely included in Cal-GETC.
+Appropriate non-CCC general education courses in the humanities, mathematics, social sciences, and natural sciences that are completed at United States institutions with accreditation from ICAS approved accreditors should be routinely included in Cal-GETC.
 For example, California Community Colleges should not hesitate to include such traditional introductory general education courses as Psychology, Sociology, Economics, Political Science, Biology, or Chemistry that have been completed at non-CCC colleges.
-Such courses should be from accredited institutions if in the United States.
+Such courses should be from institutions with accreditation from ICAS approved accreditors.